 Located on the north coast of the Dominican Republic, Puerto Plata is one of the main tourist destinations on the island.
 However, remnants of the failing sugar cane industry still prevail across much of the landscape, including the many bateyes and Haitian barrios where migrant laborers struggle to find work in the overgrown cane fields, construction industry, and tourism-related activities.

-In the shadows of a closed sugar mill the community of Saman, a Haitain/Dominican barrio of Villa Montellano built in the marginal lands of a river flood plain, has lead the growth in our network’s HIV/AIDS prevention education program throughout the province, including Futbol para la Vida programs in the neighboring sugar cane bateyes of Caraballo, Pancho Mateo, Los Algodones, La Union, and Cangrejo.
+In the shadows of a closed sugar mill the community of Saman, a Haitain/Dominican barrio of Villa Montellano built in the marginal lands of a river flood plain, has lead the growth in our HIV/AIDS prevention education program throughout the province, including Futbol para la Vida programs in the neighboring sugar cane bateyes of Caraballo, Pancho Mateo, Los Algodones, La Union, and Cangrejo.
 These bateyes have also been the site of extensive survey research among youth on knowledge and attitudes of HIV/AIDS.

-Other community projects in the province include running Futbol para la Vida camps with street kids in the city of Puerto Plata in conjunction with Project Esperanza, in the public school of Batey Caraballo, and at the annual summer camp of the Dominican Republic Education and Mentoring (DREAM) Project in Cabarete.
+Other community projects in the province have included running Futbol para la Vida camps with street kids in the city of Puerto Plata in conjunction with Project Esperanza, in the public school of Batey Caraballo, and at the annual summer camp of the Dominican Republic Education and Mentoring (DREAM) Project in Cabarete.
 The DREAM Project is one of the main partners in the Libertad network and operates education projects throughout the region, including a community center at Batey Caraballo and a signature teacher training site in Cabarate.